 Powerball Ticket Scanner

-The Powerball ticket scanner reads a ticket photo in your browser, extracts the five white balls and the red Powerball, lets you correct anything that looks off, and then sends the numbers to the normal Powerball checker.
-Your ticket photo stays on your device.
+The Powerball ticket scanner reads a ticket photo, extracts the five white balls and the red Powerball, lets you correct anything that looks off, and then sends the numbers to the normal Powerball checker.
+The primary OCR engine is self-hosted and runs in your browser.

 Scan Your Ticket Photo

-Take a clear photo of one Powerball play line, or upload an existing photo.
+Start with whichever path is fastest: take a fresh ticket photo, upload one from your camera roll, paste an image from the clipboard, or drag a screenshot onto the page.
 The Powerball ticket scanner works best when the numbers are flat, well lit, and not covered by a thumb or receipt fold.

 Confirm before checking